Convert Calorie to Calorie (Thermochemical) (cal to cal (th))

 Formula: 1 cal = 1 cal (th)

-By using this conversion factor, you can easily convert any energy from calorie to calorie (thermochemical) with precision.
+By using this conversion factor, you can easily convert any energy measurement from calorie unit to calorie (thermochemical) unit with precision.

 How to Convert cal to cal (th)?